navidelyasi/Documentations/index.md

 Collection of common mistakes and solutions

 ## Documentation Search
 The content of the documentation is searchable using keywords.
 Search engine is located at the top of the page.

+## Cloud vs. Install
+API AutoFlow is available as a Cloud (SaaS) service as well as an Installable that you can deploy in your environment.

+Install version has more features that are related to your environment.
+Those features are labeled with an **[i]** next to the title.

 ## How to contribute and make changes to the documentations
 If you had difficulty understanding or following certain parts of the documentation, more-than-likely someone else would go through the same.